 8 – Use Your Car as a Wardrobe

-A little bit of a different tip for you but something that I’d suggest as the weather in Ireland is constantly changing so make sure you have a variety of shoes, jackets, an umbrella etc on hand in the back of your car at all times
+A little bit of a different tip for you but something that I’d suggest as the weather in Ireland is constantly changing so make sure you have a variety of shoes, jackets, an umbrella etc on hand in the back of your car at all times.
+Check out this packing list for Ireland to help.

 I took walking boots with me to Ireland which were perfect as I was constantly jumping out the car to go on walks and it was wet in some places so my feet stayed dry.
 I wore the Merrell Siren Sport Q2 shoes which I really recommend!